SSH

 % ssh-copy-id <UECアカウント名>@sol.edu.cc.uec.ac.jp

-1. Log in with a passphrase
+1. Log in with passphrase

 ssh <UECアカウント名>@sol.edu.cc.uec.ac.jp